picocms/picocms.github.io/_plugins/force_https.md

 ---
-heading: ForceHttpsPlugin
+heading: Force HTTPS
 categories:
-  - security
+  - utility
-description: Force the use of https
+description: Force the use of HTTPS.
 link: https://github.com/alejandroliu/ForceHttpsPlugin
 info:
   By: "[alejandroliu](https://github.com/alejandroliu)"
   License: "[The MIT License](https://github.com/alejandroliu/ForceHttpsPlugin/blob/master/LICENSE)"
 ---

-Makes sure that user's use https protocol when accessing the site.
+Makes sure that users always use the HTTPS protocol when accessing your Pico website.